Kjerringvika

 Kjerringvika is a village located in Inderøy Municipality in Trøndelag county, Norway.
 It is located on the shore of the Trondheimsfjord at the Skarnsundet strait, about 5 km northeast of the village of Mosvik.

+Kjerringvik in 1961.
+The ferry quay is immediately to the right of the photo.

 The village is located along the Norwegian County Road 755 at the western end of the Skarnsund Bridge.
-The bridge was built in 1991 to replace the old Vangshylla–Kjerringvik Ferry which was in service from 1958–1991.
+The bridge was built in 1991 to replace the old Vangshylla–Kjerringvik Ferry which was in service from 1958 to 1991.
 The first six years of service also included a ferry connection to the town of Levanger.
 In 1991, the ferry service was replaced by the Skarnsund Bridge.
 The old ferry quay has since been taken into use as a tug boat base.